The META Two - Versatile and Powerful

 Our camera won’t over-heat, unless you put it in an oven of course, but we’ve got close to that and still running, still looking great!
 The full aluminium chassis dissapates heat.

 Both sensors are completely syncronised, meaning action/motion shots will always seamlesly stitch.

-With over 13 stops of real dynamic range, you can preserve detail in both shadows and highlights in all but the most challenging situations.
+With 15 stops of real dynamic range, you can preserve detail in both shadows and highlights in all but the most challenging situations.